Easter 2018 Germany | 2018 Easter Sunday | Germany at Easter | Easter Customs in Germany

-Every year between March 22 and April 25, the traditional Christian celebration of easter takes place in many countries all over the world.
+When is easter in Germany?
+Easter this year takes place between March 22 and April 25 in countries all over the world.
 Easter celebration in Germany not only means a church visit with the family, but also a lot of Easter eggs, the traditional easter tree and delicious German easter food.
 Find out more about easter traditions in Germany.

 German Easter Lamb (Cake)

 Even though, people in Germany celebrate Christmas on a larger scale than Easter, old and young love to follow their traditions – especially when it comes to food.
 Germans like their traditional German easter food which includes a lot of meat such as lamb on Sunday for Easter dinner or fish on Good Friday as well as sweets such as cakes (for example the German easter lamb cake), biscuits or the traditional Hefezopf ( = yeast plate).